Keep the Trail Access info current...

 Mountain Bike Trail

 Historic Rail Trail

 Waterfalls & Lakes

 Goldfields & Mining

-Euglah Rock walking track is a 0.65km, grade 2 Return hike located in the Mount Kaputar National Park, NSW.
+Euglah Rock walking track is a 0.65km, grade 2 return hike, located in the Mount Kaputar National Park, New South Wales.
 The hike should take approximately 30mins to complete.

 Euglah Rock walking track is an easy walk located in a dry, eucalypt forest setting and departs from the bottom of Bark Hut campground.
 It leads you to a lookout with scenic views of Euglah Rock, a spectacular volcanic remnant.